Skip to content

 Aston Martin DBR 1 was auctioned for $22,55,000 and recorded the car’s highest selling price to this date.

-Beautifully conserved and maintained at this point, Aston Martin DBR 1 is still taking part in classic road races.
+Beautifully conserved and maintained at this point, Aston Martin DBR 1 actively participates in classic road racing competitions.

 1. Rolls-Royce 15 hp